lee-b/ChatDev-sane/wiki.md

 - You can use docker for a quick and safe use of ChatDev.
 You will need some extra steps to allow the execution of the GUI program in docker since ChatDev often creates software with GUI and executes it in the Test Phase.

 ### Install Docker
-- Please refer to the [Docker Official Website](https://www.docker.com/get-started/) for installing Docker.
+- Please refer to your OS (e.g., linux distribution) instructions, and failing that, the [Docker Official Website](https://www.docker.com/get-started/) for installing Docker.

 ### Prepare GUI connection between Host and Docker
 - Take macOS for example,